safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Target Programming Model
 ------------------------

 To hide the complexities of obtaining high-performance from a heterogeneous environment any given system must provide a meaningful high-level abstraction.
-This can be realized in the form of domain specific languages, embedded languages, language extensions, libraries, APIs etc. Such an abstraction serves two purposes: 1) It must provide meaning for the end-user such that the goal of high-productivity can be met with satisfaction.
+This can be realized in the form of domain specific languages, embedded languages, language extensions, libraries, APIs, etc. Such an abstraction serves two purposes:

+1) It must provide meaning for the end-user such that the goal of high-productivity can be met with satisfaction.
 2) It must provide an abstraction that consists of a sufficient amount of information for the system to optimize its utilization.

-cphVB is not biased towards any specific choice of abstraction or front-end technology as long as it is compatible with a vector oriented programming model.
-This provides means to use cphVB in functional programming languages, provide a front-end with a strict mathematic notation such as APL [Apl00]_ or a more relaxed syntax such as MATLAB.
+cphVB is not biased towards any specific choice of abstraction or front-end technology as long as it is compatible with a vector oriented programming model and is capable of interfacing with C. This provides the means to use cphVB in functional programming languages, provide a front-end with a strict mathematic notation such as APL [Apl00]_ or a more relaxed syntax such as MATLAB.

 The vector oriented programming model encourages expressing programs in the form of high-level array operations, e.g. by expressing the addition of two arrays using one high-level function instead of computing each element individually.
-The NumPy application in the code example above figure :ref:`fig-stencil-expr` is a good example of using the vector oriented programming model.
+The NumPy application in the code example above in figure :ref:`fig-stencil-expr` is a good example of using the vector oriented programming model.

 Design of cphVB
 ---------------

-The key contribution in this paper is a framework, cphVB, that support a vector oriented programming model.
+The key contribution in this paper is the framework, cphVB, that supports a vector oriented programming model.
 The idea of cphVB is to provide the mechanics to seamlessly couple a programming language or library with an architecture-specific implementation of vectorized operations.

 cphVB consists of a number of components that communicate using a simple protocol.
 Components are allowed to be architecture-specific but they are all interchangeable since all uses the same communication protocol.
 The idea is to make it possible to combine components in a setup that perfectly match a specific execution environment. cphVB consist of the following components:

 Programming Interface
-  The programming language or library exposed to the user. cphVB was initially meant as a computational back-end for the Python library NumPy, but we have generalized cphVB to potential support all kinds of languages and libraries.
+  The programming language or library exposed to the user. cphVB was initially meant as a computational back-end for the Python library NumPy, but we have generalized cphVB to potentially support all kinds of languages and libraries.
 Still, cphVB has design decisions that are influenced by NumPy and its representation of vectors/matrices.

 Bridge
   The role of the Bridge is to integrate cphVB into existing languages and libraries.
 The Bridge generates the cphVB bytecode that corresponds to the user-code.